rondevera/jslintmate/README.markdown

   hack on some features, feel free to fork and send a pull request.
   Development happens in the [development branch][dev branch].
 - **History:** [History/changelog for JSLintMate][history]
-- **Compatibility:** Tested with OS X 10.6, WebKit 531+ (Safari 4+), and
+- **Compatibility:** Tested with OS X 10.6+, Safari/WebKit 5+ (6533+), and
   TextMate 1.5.10.
-Probably works with older software, but not guaranteed.
+Probably works with older software, but it's not guaranteed.

 This project is adapted from: